9 Times Deaf People Dominated 2019

 Darren Toh was inducted into Mensa after scoring a 162 on his IQ test.
 He insists that he’s not a genius, but acknowledges that he’s smart.
 If anything, 2019 taught us that you don’t have to be a genius to dominate in academics.
 This year, Dr. Alesia Allen became the first black, deaf woman to get a PhD in Clinical Psychology from Gallaudet University and PhD.
 Candidate Larwan Berke from RIT was awarded a $25,000 research grant from Microsoft. #2020goals #newyearnewme #educationfirst

-This was the year of the “Feeling chill, might watch #deaftalent on Nexflix later…idk.” moments
+This was the year of the “Feeling chill, might watch deaf actors on Nexflix later…idk.” moments

 What do A Silent Voice, Tales of the City, Black Summer, The Society, Day Break and The Dragon Prince have in common?
 They’re all on Nexflix and they all feature deaf characters.
-The entertainment industry has gotten flack for casting hearing actors in deaf roles, which sparked the #deaftalent movement whereby advocates fight for equal opportunities and representation in a variety of roles that elevate them beyond token disabled characters.
+The entertainment industry has gotten flack for casting hearing actors in deaf roles, which sparked the movement where deaf advocates and allies fight for equal opportunities and representation in a variety of roles that elevate them beyond token disabled characters.
 We asked, Netflix answered.
 Catch Sandy Mae Frank, Sean Berdy and deaf, Syrian refugee Mustafa Alabssi on a screen near you!

 All we want for Christmas is Nyle DiMarco